- General BlacKat

 - 9. Do you provide progress pictures from production process?

-We upload progress pictures to Dropbox folder from time to time when there is significant visual progress in build.
-Please remember that we manufacture more than one guitar at a time and it is normal that for some periods there’s not much visual progress so it’s normal that these updates are not regular.
+We post progress pictures on our Official Facebook Group from time to time when there is significant visual progress in builds.
+Please remember that we build more than one guitar at a time and it is normal that for some periods there’s not much visual progress so these updates are not regular.

 - 10. What’s VAT and do I have to pay it?